dhaven/ProtonDriveSync/README.md

 ## Requirements
 - KeePass version >= 2.50
-- A Proton account with ProtonDrive activated
+- A Proton account with ProtonDrive activated (just open ProtonDrive once to activate it)

 ## Setup